nergalex/f5-aks-kic-lab/source/class3/module4/module4.rst

         kubectl apply -f cafe-v2.yaml

-Verify the pods coffee-v1 and coffee-v2 are correctly deployed:
+- Check the pods coffee-v1 and coffee-v2 are correctly deployed:

 *input*: